$0.00

 The reservation faces several economic opportunities and challenges related to poverty, unemployment, and education:

-However, the reservation also has many economic development and innovation initiatives that aim to improve the living standards and well-being of the tribal members and the community.
+The reservation has many economic development and innovation initiatives that aim to improve the tribal members’ living standards and well-being.
+Some of these initiatives include the following:

-- The promotion of entrepreneurship and small business development, such as S&K Technologies, which is a family of companies that provide engineering, aerospace, and information technology services to government and commercial clients.
+• The promotion of entrepreneurship and small business development, such as S&K Technologies.
+S&K is a family of companies that provide engineering, aerospace, and information technology services to government and commercial clients.

-- The advancement of technology and innovation, such as the establishment of Salish Kootenai College, a tribal college that offers undergraduate and graduate degrees in various fields including nursing, forestry, digital design, and education.
+• The advancement of technology and innovation, such as the establishment of Salish Kootenai College.
+The Salish Kootenai College is a tribal college that offers undergraduate and graduate degrees in nursing, forestry, digital design, education, and many other fields.

 Politics of the Flathead Indian Reservation

-As previously mentioned, the Flathead Indian Reservation in western Montana is home to the Bitterroot Salish, Kootenai, and Pend d’Oreilles tribes, collectively known as the Confederated Salish and Kootenai Tribes of the Flathead Nation.
+The Flathead Indian Reservation in western Montana is home to the Bitterroot Salish, Kootenai, and Pend d’Oreilles tribes, collectively known as the Confederated Salish and Kootenai Tribes (CSKT) of the Flathead Nation.

 The reservation was established by the Treaty of Hellgate in 1855, but its governance has been contested and modified by various federal policies and laws over the years.

 Today, the Confederated Salish and Kootenai Tribes is a sovereign nation with its own constitution, flag, and seal.
-Its complex governance structure and legal status reflects its history and diversity.
+Its complex governance structure and legal status reflect its history and diversity.

 Tribal council

-The tribal council is the governing body of the Confederated Salish and Kootenai Tribes, composed of 10 members.
+The tribal council is the governing body of the CSKT, composed of 10 members.
 The council elects a chairman, vice chairman, secretary, and treasurer from within.

 Tribal courts